lupyuen/lupyuen.github.io/src/lisp.md

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1389783215347429382)

+1. What if we...

+    -   Compile the __uLisp Interpreter to WebAssembly__...

+    -   Use the WebAssembly version of uLisp to __emulate BL602 in a Web Browser__ (including GPIO, I2C, SPI, ...)

+    -   Integrate the __BL602 Emulator with Blockly__...

+    -   To allow embedded developers to __preview their BL602 Blockly Apps in the Web Browser__?

+    🤔

 1. This `setjmp` code hangs when there's an error.
 Needs fixing...

     From [`ulisp.c`](https://github.com/lupyuen/ulisp-bl602/blob/master/src/ulisp.c#L5338-L5361)